-Setting Description Client Types Select the device types the profile applies to (Android, iOS, MAC OS X, and Windows).
-Import and Use Global Certificate Import and Use CA Certificate CA Certificate CA Certificate Select this option to import any CA certificate (public Root CA, private Root, public intermore or private intermediate CA).
-These CA's can be used in Wi-Fi profiles and must be download client devices.
+Setting Description Client Types Select the device types the profile applies to (Android, iOS, MAC OS X, and Windows) Import and Use Global Certificate Select this option to use the PPS global certificate to authenticate the client device.
+Click Import Certificate & Key, click Browse to locate the certificate file, and then click Import.
+For more information about device certificates, see "Using Device Certificates".
+Import and Use CA Certificate Select this option to import any CA certificate (public Root CA, private Root, public intermediate CA, or private intermediate CA).
+These CA's can be used in Wi-Fi profiles and must be downloaded to the client devices.
 Click Import and Use CA Certificate , click Browse to locate the certificate, and then click Import CA Certificate .
-Generate per User Certificate Select this option to use the SCEP server and a CSR template to generate a certificate for each clie Select a CSR template from the Use Certificate Template list.
-To create a CSR template, see "Define CSR Templates" < XREF >.
+Generate per User Certificate Select this option to use the SCEP server and a CSR template to generate a certificate for each client.
+Select a CSR template from the Use Certificate Template list.
+To create a CSR template, see "Defining CSR Templates" <xref>.</xref>